Building a Community Health Strategy

 The Lerner Center and Engagement: Let's Get Healthy, Together

-"In order to have a real shot at moving that needle, we need to engage everyone, from college students, to suburban professionals, to City of Syracuse residents, families, and teens.
-We need to understand the health goals of all the citizens in our community, and be mindful of our county's demographic and economic diversity.
+"In order to have a real shot at moving that needle, we need to engage everyone, from college students, to suburban professionals, to City of Syracuse residents, families, and teens” Bostwick said.
+“We need to understand the health goals of all the citizens in our community, and be mindful of our county's demographic and economic diversity.
 No matter who you are, where you live in the county or what your views are on healthy living, we still want to hear from you."